This post contains affiliate links.

-I’ve learned my lesson (I hope) and there are a few things I will be letting go of in 2018.
+I’ve learned my lesson (I hope) and there are a few things I will be letting go of next year.
 My hope is to do less of the things that don’t serve a purpose or enrich our lives.
 That way, I will have more time, effort and energy to focus on the things that do count.

 1. Saying Yes to too much

 Last year I said Yes to too much – mainly work-wise.
 I agreed to projects and work that I loved to do but probably didn’t have the time for.

 It’s so hard isn’t it though, to say No?
 I think it helps to have boundaries or rules about the things you will say Yes to.